 “If the slower economy is taking a toll on your budget, consider the below suggestions to reduce your localization and translation costs without impacting quality.” -Nabil Freij, President of GlobalVision International Inc.

-- Reuse strings and sentences whenever context permits it.
-Many technical translation vendors give credit for repeated text, since re-translation is easily eliminated when translation memory and search engines are used.
+Reuse strings and sentences whenever context permits it.
+Many technical translation vendors give credit for repeated text.
+This is because they can easily eliminate re-translation with the use of translation memory and search engines.
 If your translation vendor is not crediting you fully for repeated text or 100% matches, you should insist on it.

-- Eliminate unneeded graphics-based text in the docs and help.
+Eliminate unneeded graphics-based text in the docs and help.
 Remember that if the user is reading online help topics, he or she has the software running in parallel.
-As such, there is no need to include all pertinent dialog boxes in the help, since they are already being displayed by the software.
+As such, there is no need to include all pertinent dialog boxes in the help.
+He or she will already see them displayed by the software.
 In addition, when authoring with a desktop publishing tool, place all graphics-related text in callouts, instead of embedding that text in the graphics.

-- If you are shipping hardcopy English documentation, consider reallocating dollars from printing and shipping to localization.
+If you are shipping hardcopy English documentation, consider reallocating dollars from printing and shipping to localization.
 PDF, HTML and other online documentation formats are becoming a more common and feasible alternative to printed documents.
-International users would much rather print and use a manual in their native language than receive one that is already printed, but in English.
+International users would much rather print and use a manual in their native language than receive a printed one in English.

 Your primary goal is to help the end-user better understand and use your product.
 The above practices should not deter focus on the fact that it is the end-user who must benefit the most from the released documentation.

 Are you under constant pressure to lower your translation budgets and do more with less?
 This whitepaper gives you 10 tangible methods to reduce your translation costs without sacrificing quality.
 Guaranteed to save you money and a must read for every translation or localization manager.